golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

    This latter syntax is very similar to the above syntax and it is very easy for users to confuse the two.

-   In order to better differentiate these two actions, specifically make this second syntax more explicit, using the `--infrastructure` option:
+   In order to better differentiate between these two actions, the second syntax can be made more explicit using the `--infrastructure` option:

       wl c mount --infrastructure :/forests/User: